Hematogenic contact dermatitis L23.8

 This section has been translated automatically.

-1. Erdmann SM et al (2010) Food-borne hematogenic contact dermatitis.
+1. Erdmann SM et al (2010) Hematogenous contact dermatitis caused by food.
 Allergo J 19: 264-271

-2. Meier H et al (1999) Occupationally-induced contact dermatitis and bronchial asthma in an unusual delayed reaction to hydroxychloroquine. dermatologist 50: 665-669
+2. Meier H et al. (1999) Occupationally-induced contact dermatitis and bronchial asthma in an unusual delayed reaction to hydroxychloroquine.
+Dermatologist 50: 665-669

 3. Menne T et al (1984) Hematogenous contact dermatitis after oral administration of neomycin.
 Dermatologist 35: 319-320